MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Confluence On-premises Graph connector for Microsoft Search"
+description: "Set up the Confluence On-premises Graph Microsoft connector for Microsoft Search"
 ---
 <!---Previous ms.author: kam1 --->

-# Confluence On-premises Graph Connector (Preview)
+# Confluence On-premises Microsoft Graph connector (Preview)

-Confluence On-premises Graph connector allows your organization to index Confluence server or data center content.
+Confluence On-premises Microsoft Graph connector allows your organization to index Confluence server or data center content.
 After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.

 >[!NOTE]
->Confluence On-premises Graph Connector is in preview.
+>Confluence On-premises Connector is in preview.
 If you wish to get early access to try it, sign up using [<b> this form </b>](https://forms.office.com/r/JniPmK5bzm).

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence On-premises Graph connector.
-It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
-If you have not already done so, read the entire article to understand the general setup process.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence On-premises connector.
+It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence On-premises Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started

-### Install the Graph Connector Agent
+### Install the Microsoft Graph connector agent

-To index your Confluence server or data center content, you must install and register Graph Connector Agent.
-See [install the Graph Connector Agent](./graph-connector-agent.md) for details.
+To index your Confluence server or data center content, you must install and register the connector agent.
+See [install the Microsoft Graph connector agent](./graph-connector-agent.md) for details.

 You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

-## Step 1: Add a Graph connector in the Microsoft 365 admin center
+## Step 1: Add a connector in the Microsoft 365 admin center

 Follow the general [setup instructions](./configure-connector.md).